luisvegai/kickstarter-analysis/README.md

 ![C_Plot 2](challenge_plot2.png)

 This plot indicates that the number of successful campaigns peak on June and decrease on December.
-The longer the campaign, the few chances of succeeding.
+However the number of failed campaigns dont seem to change much.
+The length of the campaign doesnt seem to hint chances of succeeding or failing.